Am I eligible to vote?

 When are Pennsylvania’s voter registration deadlines?

 You must register 15 days before Election Day in Pennsylvania.
-For the upcoming Spring 2022 Primary, the deadline to register is May 1.
+For the upcoming Spring 2023 Municipal Primary, the deadline to register is May 1.
 The deadline to request a mail-in or absentee ballot is May 9.

 How do I vote by mail in Pennsylvania?